Open day at the Garching research campus

 ix-Quadrat

 Get to grips with mathematics!
 Experience symmetry, calculation methods and crazy perspectives up close in the hands-on exhibition ix-quadrat.
-Discover freestanding exhibits to actively try out and experiment with, and computer programs that allow you to delve deeper into the respective subject area.

 Guided tour through the ZEITlab